 The first flight took place in June 1938, but directional stability was a problem.
 Thus, two additional vertical fins and rudders were added.
 All six 314's were delivered in 1939, and the Dixie Clipper opened the first regular non-stop North Atlantic service on June 28, 1939, with the Yankee and American Clippers following soon behind.
 The other three 314's were used in the Pacific, on the long route via Honolulu and Guam on the way to Manila.
 In 1940 six improved B314A's followed, but three were turned over to BOAC (named Bristol, Berwick, and Bangor).
 The Pan American B314A's were requisitioned by the USAAF as C-98's in 1942, piloted by Pan Am crews.
 Most were scrapped by the early 50's due to the rapid improvement of land-based transports during the war.

 FS2004 Pan American World Airways B314 Clipper.
-Wayne Tudor and Dale DeLuca have painted up Mike Stone's Boeing 314 Clipper into the Pacific Clipper, which flew the Pacific from San Francisco.
+Dave Torkington has painted up Mike Stone's Boeing 314 Clipper into the Dixie Clipper.
 These are textures only - you need to download the plane from Mike Stone.
 Last updated on 2/16/05.
 Replacement FDE available from FSAviator.
 Panel from Ken Mitchell.